How Roundup Toxicity Can Sabotage a Healthy Diet, and What to Do About It

 6 oz. cold water

 As mentioned earlier, poor gut health and glyphosate toxicity go hand-in-hand.
 MegaSporeBiotic is hands down my favorite probiotic, and is a great way to maintain a healthy variety and balance of beneficial bacteria.

 As we are all exposed to high amounts of glyphosate in North America, I consider this supplementation essential, no matter how well you try to eat!

 MegaSporeBiotic is the first all-spore, pharmaceutical grade probiotic that survives the gastric environment naturally.
 To learn more, visit my page on Megaspore here.

-Enjoy free shipping in the US on your whole order with the code MEGAFREE now (enter at check-out).
+Enjoy free shipping in the US on your order over $150.
 We also offer a bulk discount on Megaspore when you buy in three or more!

 Please leave your comments or questions below!

 Bridgit Danner, LAc, FDNP, is trained in functional health coaching and has worked with thousands of women over her career since 2004.
 She is the founder of Women’s Wellness Collaborative llc and HormoneDetoxShop.com.